The 5 Best Activities for a Day in Kona

 The largest of the Hawaiian islands, the Big Island has plenty of room – and scenery – to accommodate gorgeous, expansive golf courses and the various resorts have certainly gone the distance to build some world-class courses.
 Despite having 11 different climate zones on the island, the western coast of Kona is particularly suited to perfect golfing days.
 Many are private or for resort guests only, but there are plenty of public golf courses and visitor friendly resort courses for island-goers to enjoy during their stay on the Big Island.

-Get Up Close and Personal with the Sea Life
+Get Out and See the Sea Life

 Experience the Big Island from the Air

 Whether you choose an airplane tour or helicopter ride, there are multiple tours by which you can experience the Big Island from up on high.
 Spanning over 4,000 sq. miles, the Big Island has plenty to explore, but it’s difficult to see everything during even a weeklong stay.
-From waterfalls to vast seaside cliffs and even an unforgettable aerial view of active lava flows, the cost of a Big Island aerial tour may be on the higher end, but the memories (and photos) will easily make it worth the cost of admission.
+From waterfalls to vast seaside cliffs and even an unforgettable aerial view of and active volcano, the cost of a Big Island aerial tour may be on the higher end, but the memories (and photos) will easily make it worth the cost of admission.

 Get Out on the Water